MatheusMW21/matheusmw21/README.md

 ## `~$ cat Goals.txt`
 - ☕ JR in IT to gain hands-on experience and contribute to software development projects;
 - 🌻 Dedicated to improve my knowledge in the realms of software development, systems analysis;
-- 🐍 Actively engaged in learning the intricacies of Backend development, specializing in Node.js, C#, .NET, ASP.NET, Java, SQLServer and Azure.
+- 🐍 Actively engaged in learning the intricacies of Backend development, specializing in Node.js, C#, .NET, ASP.NET, SQLServer and Azure.
 - 🐲 I am very interested in Back-End, Software Engineering and System Architecture

 </br>